 - EITP provides training opportunities for early intervention professionals in Illinois.
 This calendar includes Non-EITP events that have been approved for EI credit.

-- A new to EI Forum is held on the first Tuesday of the month from 3:00 PM – 4:00 PM (central), but no meeting in July.
+- A new to EI Forum is held regularly.
 Find more information, including the zoom link and a pre-forum survey, on EITP’s New to EI Forum page.

 Billing, Documentation, and Forms

 - The Early Intervention Central Billing Office (EI-CBO) processes the state’s payment of claims to EI providers.

 - Most specialist providers must enroll in IMPACT, as described in this Provider Connections presentation.

 - Providers must also enter into a Payee Provider Agreement in order to bill for services provided.

 - EI-CBO provides answers to frequently asked questions about enrollment, payment, and billing.

 - The Provider Handbook (revised 7/1/22), CFC Manual, other documents, and report forms can be found on the Provider Connections Documents page.

 - Billing codes for services are found within the Service Providers chapters (8-22) of the Provider Handbook.